imperva/terraform-provider-incapsula/website/docs/r/account_role.html.markdown

 The following arguments are supported:

-* `account_id` - (Required) Numeric identifier of the account to operate on

-  Using reference to account datasource
+* `account_id` - (Required) Numeric identifier of the account to operate on - a reference to the account datasource may be used

 * `name` - (Required) The role name